DIY Candy Cane Soap For Christmas Stocking Stuffers

 Christmas is almost here, and yet the Christmas gift list is ongoing.
-New listing keeps popping up, for kid's teachers, neighbors who drop by with delicious Christmas cookie, cousins, aunts, and the list keeps adding up.
-At some point, I think the Santa list has competition, and I could be the winner.
-As busy as those cute Elves at the North Pole making toys, I think I am in full swing on holiday DIY as well.
+New listing keeps popping up for kids' teachers, neighbors who drop by with delicious Christmas cookies, cousins, and aunts, and the list keeps adding up.
+I think Santa list has a competition at some point, and I could be the winner.
+As busy as those cute Elves at the North Pole making toys, I'm also in full swing on holiday DIY.

 This season I'm into my favorite scent, 'Peppermint Candy Cane.'
-So I thought to make a DIY Candy Cane Soap is an excellent gift for Christmas Stocking stuffers.
-This soap is effortless to make, and I'm sure they will love it too.
+So I thought making a DIY Candy Cane Soap would be an excellent Christmas stocking stuffer gift.
+This soap is effortless, and I'm sure they will love it too.

-To make the process fast and easy, I chose the method 'melt and poured'; I use ready-made Shea butter glycerin soap, so I need to incorporate more ingredients as I desired to make the proper solvent skin presentable.
+To make the process fast and easy, I chose the method 'melt and poured'; I used ready-made Shea butter glycerin soap, so I needed to incorporate more ingredients as I desired to make the proper solvent skin presentable.

-I chose the mango butter soap or Shea butter because it is suitable for its moisturizer essential fatty acid and it'll benefit for our skin especially on this cold season.
+I chose the mango butter soap or Shea butter because it is suitable for its essential fatty acid moisturizer and will benefit your skin, especially during this cold season.

-At the same time, Peppermint essential oil has the remarkable ability to stimulate circulation at the skin's surface by opening up the skin pores and resulting in a warm sensibility to tired muscle and joints.
-Peppermint also can provide assistant to relief from distress and mental exhaustion, it's also effective against feeling anxious and restless due to its refreshing and calming nature.
+At the same time, Peppermint essential oil can stimulate circulation at the skin's surface by opening up the skin pores and resulting in a warm sensibility to tired muscles and joints.
+Peppermint also can assist with relief from distress and mental exhaustion; it's also effective against feeling anxious and restless due to its refreshing and calming nature.

-To add the moisturizer on the soap, I add coconut oil known to combat the dry skin.
+To add the moisturizer to the soap, I add coconut oil, known to combat dry skin.
 Improve the moisture and lipid content of people who sustain from excessively dry skin, especially in winter.
-So without further ado, let me present to you, the deliciously redolent Candy Cane Soap!
+So without further ado, let me present you the deliciously redolent Candy Cane Soap!

 Silicone Soap Mold (come with soap cutter)